Mark L. Wolf

-Mark Lawrence Wolf (born November 23, 1946) is a Senior Judge for the United States District Court for the District of Massachusetts and founder and chair of Integrity Initiatives International.
+Mark Lawrence Wolf (born November 23, 1946) is a former U.S. district judge of the United States District Court for the District of Massachusetts and founder and chair of Integrity Initiatives International.

 In 1985, Wolf was nominated to the U.S. District Court by the President, confirmed by the Senate, and took office.
 In 2006, he became Chief Judge of the Court of Massachusetts and served in the position until 2013.
 He was also a member of the Judicial Conference of the United States, having previously served on its committees on Criminal Law, the Rules of Criminal Procedure, and Codes of Conduct.
 On January 1, 2013, Wolf took Senior Status.
-As a Senior Judge, Wolf continues to preside over a range of criminal and civil cases.

-In 2016, Wolf, Justice Richard Goldstone, former Justice on the Supreme Court of South Africa and chief prosecutor of the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Tribunal for Rwanda, and other colleagues, formed Integrity Initiatives International ("III", pronounced "Triple I").
-III is a Boston-based non-governmental organization, which works to establish an International Anti-Corruption Court (IACC) and to promote other measures to strengthen the enforcement of criminal laws against kleptocrats.
-Wolf proposed an IACC in articles for the Brookings Institution and The Washington Post in 2014.
-He further developed the IACC proposal in a 2018 paper titled, "The World Needs an International Anti-Corruption Court," and in a 2022 paper titled “The Progressing Proposal for An International Anti-Corruption Court”, which he co-authored with Justice Richard Goldstone and Professor Robert Rotberg.